Product frequently asked questions (FAQ)

 - Your existing part, document and change information can be moved into PDXpert PLM with very good fidelity.
 Based on our previous experience, we can advise how data attributes and configuration settings are mapped between PLM systems.
 Since each PLM system's change workflow is quite different, all in-process changes should be completed prior to moving.
 Contact us for more system-specific recommendations.

-Working with design and manufacturing software systems
+Working with engineering design software

 - What's the normal workflow for creating a new CAD design?